 The Office for Institutional Equity and Diversity (OIED), which oversees the four campus community centers (including the GLBT Center), provides preventative education to promote a campus free from discrimination and harassment.
 OIED also provides support services for students, staff and faculty who have experienced discrimination or harassment and oversees the University’s investigation and response.
-For information about the reporting process and the resources available through OIED, please click here.
-To access the online reporting form for student code of conduct violations, click here.
+For information about the reporting process and the resources available through OIED, please visit Safe at NC State.

 NC State Police Department

 The campus police department is proactive about ensuring that all officers participate in the GLBT Center’s Project SAFE Ally Training and are able to provide supportive and culturally competent services to the students at NC State.
 In addition to responding to reports and investigating on-campus harassment, the department also provides safety escort services for students.
 For more information about their services, please click here.